ismi34/geohydrological_analysis/README.md

 # Geohydrological Analysis
-Delineating watershed using python tools
+Hydrological operations and analysing geospatial data using python